 As a musician at my local church, I enjoy the opportunity to play a range of musical instruments from time to time, therefore have an ongoing interest in various types and styles of music.

-It brings me enormous satisfaction to reproduce and restore music recordings to digital, especially vintage and archive gems!
+It brings me enormous satisfaction to reproduce and restore old recordings to digital, especially vintage and archive gems!

-These days the "Compact Disc" along with many other digital formats can reproduce audio at a very high standard with no loss of quality or dynamic range - transferring old material to digital, customers are able to relive the past and listen to sounds that will not spoil or deteriorate in years to come.
+These days, digital formats can reproduce audio at extremely high standards with no loss of quality or dynamic range.
+Transferring old material to digital, customers are able to relive the past and listen to sounds that will not spoil or deteriorate in years to come.

-Whether it's CD, iPod, or any other format, the digital medium is so convenient !
+Whether it's CD, iPod, USB or any other format, the digital medium is so convenient !